MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-07.md

 The main steps you will take to achieve this are:

 1. Add the Object Manipulator (Script) component to all the part objects
-2. Add the NearInteractionGrabbable component to the prefab objects
+2. Add the NearInteractionGrabbable component to all the part objects
 3. Configure the Object Manipulator (Script) component

-> [!IMPORTANT]
+> [!NOTE]
 > To be able to **manipulate an object**, the object must have the following components:
 >
 > * **Collider** component, for example, a Box Collider